FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 Please log in if you want to rate questions.

-B) left oblique rectus
+B) right inferior oblique

 This answer is incorrect.